 Moving Transition Forward

-The Moving Transition Forward: Exploration of College-based and Conventional Transition Practices for Students with Intellectual Disability and Autism (ID/A) project examines the composition and impact of existing transition practices for students with ID/A. In this Institute for Education Sciences (IES)-funded project, we are conducting a series of seven secondary analysis studies with two national datasets.
+The Moving Transition Forward: Exploration of College-based and Conventional Transition Practices for Students with Intellectual Disability and Autism (ID/A) project examines the composition and impact of existing transition practices for students with ID/A. In this Institute for Education Sciences (IES)-funded project, we conducted a series of secondary analysis studies with two national datasets.

 About the Project